RomaSheva1987/creativeBakery-landing/README.md

 ## Creative Bakery

 Landing page for a bakery "Bakerlab".
-It presents the main information about the bakery, their products and provides a contact form.
+It presents the main information about the bakery, their products and contact information.

 ### Preview
  You can view the live preview of the landing page here: [Landing for creativeBakery](https://romasheva1987.github.io/creativeBakery-landing/).